growr-xyz/growr-documentation/introduction/3-Key-Concepts.md

 - *Credential Verifiers* validates the credentials and asserts borrower's eligibility to receive a loan from a given credit line.
 - *Risk Assessors* review credit line proposals and determine their credit rating.
 - *Trusted Registries* validate that credentials are issued by trusted issuers.
-- *Smart Contracts* take decision based on the input from the above-mentioned risk management service providers.
+- *Smart Contracts* take decision based on the input from the above-mentioned stakeholders.
 - *Protocol Governance Board* decides which participants are trusted and excludes the ones that misbehave.

 Each participant is incentivized by the protocol to fairly fulfil its duties, as follows: